If China is to transition to cleaner energy sources like natural gas and renewables for example, there are some clear barriers and challenges.

-In this guide, we take a closer look at that transition, including the challenges involved.
+In this guide, we take a closer look at what those barriers, challenges and difficulties might be.

-Summary – China’s Challenges In Transitioning Away From Coal As An Energy Source
+Summary – Potential Challenges With China’s Transition Away From Coal As An Energy Source

 China is also one of the largest users of natural gas (behind the US and Russia)

 China leads the world in renewable energy investment, and installed wind and solar power capacity

 There have also been plans in China for more nuclear power

 Challenges In Transitioning From Coal To Other Cleaner Energy Sources

 Issues might be related to market forces, tech breakthroughs, the welfare of society, and environmental health, and other areas.